-Football, unlike other sports, has stoppage after every play.
+Football, unlike other sports, has a stoppage after every play.
 This stoppage is known as downs, or chances the offense has to get 10 yards.
-So what do 2nd and 10 mean in football, and how is it relevant to offenses?
+So what is a down in football, and why does it matter?

-Offenses in football have four downs to get 10 yards.
+The offensive team in football has a set of four downs to get 10 yards.
 When they receive the football from a kickoff and get tackled, the drive will automatically start 1st and 10.
-This means the offense is on its first chance to get 10 yards.
+This means the offense is on its first chance to get 10 yards, while the opposing team is trying to stop them.

 The best way to think of downs is to think of chances.
 First down means the team is on their first chance to get 10 yards.
 If the team gains yards, the referee will signal the down marker referee to move where the ball is spotted.

 If on 3rd down, the team gains no yards again, then it will be 4th and 10.
 This is the offense’s last chance to try to get 10 yards.
-Teams will often punt the football if they feel as if they cannot get 10 yards.
+Teams will often punt the football on fourth down if they feel as if they cannot get 10 yards.

 Football Chains